VincentTam/minimal-mistakes/_portfolio/chronobot.md

 title: "Chronobot"
 author_profile: true
 order: 2
-excerpt: "Chronobot🔣is a self-cooperative game for two players where you are aided by clones of yourself from past rounds."
+excerpt: "Chronobot :joystick: is a self-cooperative game for two players where you are aided by clones of yourself from past rounds."
 header:
   teaser: /assets/images/projects/chronobot/teaserchrono.png
 gallery: